 So she did the only thing left.

 She turned away and refused to look at him.
-She refused to let him see whatever remained of her as silence fell over them again, much thicker than before, and heavy with everything that was left unsaid.
+She refused to let him see whatever remained of her as silence fell over them again, much heavier and tense with everything that was left unsaid.

 he was gone.